Skip to content

 Reaction: “A diet high in vegetables, fruits and fibre could be beneficial.”
 (Flexitarian)

 Research: “Research has shown that a vegan diet is considered one of the healthiest diets for humans.”
-(Vegan)
+(Plant-Based/Vegan)

 If you were to take this same trajectory and place it on the canine plant-based trajectory, the start of the two paths would be the same.
 Exactly the same.
 We’re somewhere between the resistance and the reaction.
 The future is unleashed and coming to our world soon.